keenlabs/capillary/README.md

-Capillary is a small web application that displays the state and deltas of Storm spouts with a Kafka >= 0.8 cluster.
+Capillary is a small web application that displays the state and deltas of Kafka-based storm topologies with a Kafka >= 0.8.
+It also provides an API for fetching this information for monitoring purposes.

 # Overview

 ![Capillary](/shot.png?raw=true)

 Capillary does the following:
-* Takes a spoutroot and topic name from the URL
+* Fetches information about running topologies from Zookeeper
 * Fetches information about the topic's partitions and offsets from the Storm spout state in Zookeeper
 * Fetches information about the partition's leaders from Zookeeper
 * Fetches information from Kafka about the latest offset from the partitions leaders